 The Fund invests in 'Aligned' companies that currently have at least half of their business aligned, as well as 'Transitioning' companies that the Investment Adviser believes are actively transitioning their business to higher positive alignment with material near-to-medium term change expected.
-If a company is determined to be aligned or transitioning and purchased in the Fund, but fails to meet the aligned or transitioning requirements thereafter, such company would no longer be considered a sustainable investment anymore and would generally be sold
+If a company is determined to be aligned or transitioning and purchased in the Fund, but fails to meet the aligned or transitioning requirements thereafter, such company would no longer be considered a sustainable investment anymore and would generally be sold within six months from the date of such determination, subject to the best interests of investors in the Fund.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. within six months from the date of such determination, subject to the best interests of investors in the Fund.
+Investments subject to the Investment Adviser's Negative Screening Policy: In addition to alignment, the Investment Adviser also evaluates and applies ESG and norms-based screening investment objectives and risk tolerance.

-Investments subject to the Investment Adviser's Negative Screening Policy: In addition to alignment, the Investment Adviser also evaluates and applies ESG and norms-based screening to implement a Negative Screening Policy relating to the Fund's investments in corporate issuers at the time of purchase, with respect to certain sectors such as tobacco, fossil fuel and weapons, as well as companies violating the principles of the UNGC.
+The investment strategy guides investment decisions based on factors such as to implement a Negative Screening Policy relating to the Fund's investments in corporate issuers at the time of purchase, with respect to certain sectors such as tobacco, fossil fuel and weapons, as well as companies violating the principles of the UNGC.
 The Investment Adviser identifies certain issuers or groups of issuers that it excludes from the portfolio to promote the environmental or social characteristics supported by the Fund.